-The Thoreau Society Shop at Walden Pond
+Shop at Walden Pond

-The Thoreau Society keeps Thoreau's writings and ideas alive around the globe and across generations.
+Our Vision: The Thoreau Society keeps Thoreau's writings and ideas alive around the globe and across generations.

-To encourage research on Thoreau's life and works and to act as a repository for Thoreau-related materials
+-To encourage research on Thoreau's life and works, and to act as a repository for Thoreau-related materials

-To educate the public about Thoreau's ideas and their application to contemporary life
+-To educate the public about Thoreau's ideas and their application to contemporary life

-To preserve Thoreau's legacy and advocate for the preservation of Thoreau country
+-To preserve Thoreau's legacy and advocate for the preservation of Thoreau country

-Concord, where the American War for Independence began on April 19, 1775, was also home to the "second American Revolution," a revolution of ideas.
+Concord, MA: where the American War for Independence began on April 19, 1775, was also home to the "second American Revolution," a revolution of ideas.
 Learn more about the Concord authors, including:

-Established in 1941, the Thoreau Society has long contributed to the dissemination of knowledge about Thoreau by collecting books, manuscripts, and artifacts relating to Thoreau and his contemporaries, by encouraging the use of its collections, and by publishing two periodicals, The Thoreau Society Bulletin and the Concord Saunterer: A Journal of Thoreau Studies.
+Publications of The Thoreau Society: Established in 1941, the Thoreau Society has long contributed to the dissemination of knowledge about Thoreau by collecting books, manuscripts, and artifacts relating to Thoreau and his contemporaries, by encouraging the use of its collections, and by publishing two periodicals, The Thoreau Society Bulletin and the Concord Saunterer: A Journal of Thoreau Studies.

-The Thoreau Society archives are housed at the Thoreau Institute at Walden Woods in Lincoln, Massachusetts.
+Library Collections of The Thoreau Society: The Thoreau Society archives are housed at the Walden Woods Project's Thoreau Institute in Lincoln, MA.
 This repository includes the collections of Walter Harding and Raymond Adams, two of the foremost authorities on Thoreau and founders of the Thoreau Society; and those of Roland Robbins, who uncovered Thoreau's Walden house site.
-Learn more.

-Thoreau Society members represent a wide range of professions, interests, cities and towns across the United States and around the world.
+Membership in The Thoreau Society: Thoreau Society members represent a wide range of professions, interests, cities, and towns across the United States and around the world.
 They are connected by the conviction that Henry D. Thoreau had important things to say and crucial questions to ask that remain just as significant in our time as they were in his.
-Through its programs, publications and projects, the Thoreau Society is committed to exploring Thoreau's observations on living with self, society and nature, and encouraging people to think about how they live their lives.
-Join now.
+Through its programs, publications, and projects, the Thoreau Society is committed to exploring Thoreau's observations on living with the self, society and nature, and encouraging people to think about how they live their lives.
+Join us.